wpbt/PHPLanguage/types/strings/README.md

   - Encoding: If you output binary data directly to a web page, it might break the page.
 Use base64_encode() to safely convert binary data to text.
   - String Manipulation Functions: Be cautious using string manipulation functions like strlen(), substr(), or strpos() on binary data.
 While they work, they might interpret certain byte sequences in unexpected ways.
   - Storage: When storing binary data in a database, use a proper binary-safe column type like BLOB to avoid data corruption.

+## Security Considerations

+- SQL Injection: Always sanitize or use prepared statements when inserting strings into SQL queries.
+- XSS: Be cautious when outputting strings to HTML without proper escaping.
+- Concept is: never trust users.
+Sanitize and validate user input always!